GDPR Policy

 3.4 Contributor License Agreement (CLA) Signatures

 For processing of CLA signature data when contributors sign the Contributor License Agreement via GitHub pull requests, the lawful basis is legitimate interest (Article 6(1)(f)).
-The data processed consists of the contributor's GitHub username, signature timestamp, and associated pull request reference.
+The data processed consists of the contributor's GitHub username, signature timestamp, associated pull request reference, the verbatim sign-comment body, and a SHA-256 hash of the CLA document text at the PR base SHA (the "evidence record").
+The signature record is mirrored to two destinations: (a) the public cla-signatures branch of the GitHub repository (contributor-facing receipt; indefinite retention) and (b) the off-site Cloudflare R2 evidence archive soleur-cla-evidence, region weur (Western Europe), under R2 Lock Rules with an age-based ten (10) year retention floor providing write-once-read-many (WORM) semantics.

-Balancing test: (1) Maintaining an enforceable record of contributor intellectual property license grants is a legitimate interest of the project maintainer, required to support dual licensing under the Business Source License 1.1.
-(2) The processing is limited to the minimum data necessary -- only the GitHub username (already public), timestamp, and PR reference are collected.
+Three-part balancing test (signature data on the public branch): (1) Maintaining an enforceable record of contributor intellectual property license grants is a legitimate interest of the project maintainer, required to support dual licensing under the Business Source License 1.1.
+(2) The processing is limited to the minimum data necessary -- only the GitHub username (already public), timestamp, and PR reference are collected on the public branch.
 No additional personal data is requested.
 (3) Contributors' rights are not overridden because they voluntarily initiate the process by submitting a pull request and explicitly consenting by posting the signing comment.
 Signature data is stored on a dedicated branch (cla-signatures) in the public repository.
 Retention is indefinite because the license grants are irrevocable; however, contributors may request deletion of their signature record, noting that the underlying license grant survives deletion per the CLA terms (Section 8(e)).

 3.5 Legal and GDPR Inquiry Handling